rhcompbuilds/CIMilestone2/README.md

 ### Media
   #### media folder
-- background.jpg - One of my background choices for the site.
+- [media/background.jpg] - One of my background choices for the site.
 I found this to be too busy for the game and caused a distraction.
-- background1.jpg - Another background that I found and decided would be too busy for the game.
+- [background1.jpg] - Another background that I found and decided would be too busy for the game.
-- CSS Validator.png
+- [CSS Validator.png]
-- HTML Validator.png
+- [HTML Validator.png]
-- ResponsiveMockup.png
+- [ResponsiveMockup.png]
-- Wireframe.png
+- [Wireframe.png]